 The diets of fathers-to-be could change your child’s health

-We often talk about how a mother’s diet can affect the health of her baby, but what about what the father-to-be is eating?
+We often talk about how a mother’s diet can affect the health of her baby, but what about the diets of fathers to be?
 Dad’s nutrition may also have an impact on fertility, pregnancy and even on the health of the child after birth.

-Let’s look at what the research says about the potential impact of the male diet on fertility and your baby’s future health.
+Let’s look at what the research says about the potential impact of the diet of fathers to be on fertility and your baby’s future health.

 Laying the groundwork: diet affects sperm quality

 The quality and quantity of sperm produced by men can be affected by what they eat.
 Healthy sperm require a number of key nutrients including omega 3 fatty acids, folate, zinc and selenium among others.

 Research has shown that men with a higher number of normal sperm: